 Research & Innovation – Open Access Research

 Research is managed and made available through Lenus, the Irish Health Repository.
-Lenus is Ireland’s foremost repository for health services research and grey literature.
+Lenus is Ireland’s primary repository for health research and grey literature.
 It was launched in 2009 and is managed by the National Health Library and Knowledge Service, Dr. Steevens’ Library, Dr. Steevens’ Hospital, Dublin.

-Lenus makes available the research output of the many organisations providing healthcare in the Republic of Ireland, along with their administrative, clinical and regulatory publications which together provide the background and context for Irish healthcare.
+Lenus makes available the research output of the many organisations providing healthcare in the Republic of Ireland.
+It also includes administrative, clinical and regulatory publications which background and context on Irish healthcare.

 HSE and Open Access Research

 The HSE supports Open Access Publication and an open approach to research in 5 key ways:

 - The HSE is a member of the National Steering Group on Open Access Publishing in Ireland